 - It’s FREE!

-- It’s scheduled to run from Thanksgiving through New Year’s.
+- It’s scheduled to run from Thanksgiving through January 6th.
+The lights stay on from dusk until dawn.

 - The candy cane light lane is a favorite.
 Little kids in strollers have the best view because there are features up on the “ceiling.”